hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/slides/00/content.md

    * Done once, with a partner (Signups Soon!)
 * Final Projects
    * Graph APIs, Implementations, and Algorithms?
-   * I'm welcome to other ideas too
+   * I'm open to other ideas too

 ---

-layout: center
+layout: false
+class: center, middle

 ## On our goals